Vanshaj14Mohan/Magic-Gamma/readme.md

-# A Baisc guide for Machine Learning for beginners.
+# A Basic guide for Machine Learning for beginners.